 All employees, officers and directors of Toronto Hydro, upon commencement of employment and every three years thereafter, are required to (a) review and receive training on the Code, and (b) sign an attestation.
-As of the end of 2023, the training frequency for the Code is under review.
+As of February 2025, the training frequency for the Code has been updated to occur annually.